 While tornadoes can occur throughout the year, spring and early summer are peak months in most of the United States.
 Prepare to respond to a tornado by stocking your emergency kit, updating your family’s emergency communication plan and checking your insurance coverage.

-“Tornado alley” in the southern Plains states has a statistically higher tornado occurrence, but National Climatic Data Center records show tornadoes can happen in any state.
+“Tornado alley” in the southern Plains states has a statistically higher tornado occurrence, but National Weather Service records show tornadoes can happen in any state.
 While there is nothing you can do to prevent a tornado, there is much you can do to prepare your family for recovery from a tornado.

 Think about your home, school, place of worship or other locations where family members are likely to spend time, and discuss a safe location where you might go for shelter in those locations.